mistakia/nano-community/docs/introduction/advantages.md

 Nano, like Bitcoin, is a new form of money that's completely digital.
 Nano is not controlled by any person, company, or government.
-It’s development is open-source and it's network is run by a global community of users.
+The development is open-source and the network is run by a global community of users.
 Nano can be used without having to trust or rely on any other user, developer, or operator on the network.

-Nano, unlike Bitcoin, is scalable, fast, uses minimal energy, and operates without any fees. [expand on security, lack of miners, deterministic finality]
+Nano, unlike Bitcoin, is scalable, fast, asynchronous, uses minimal energy, operates without any fees, has deterministic finality, and is secured and controlled only by its holders.

-#### Benefits over traditional currencies & stores of value
+#### Benefits over traditional money

 - decentralized
 - instantly verifiable
 - limited supply
 - divisible
-- durable / securable / low-cost of carry
+- durable / securable / low-cost of maintenance
 - accessible at all times
 - available globally
 - self-sovereign

-#### Benefits over other digital currencies
+#### Benefits over other digital money

 - feeless
 - asynchronous